-- 48. As part of your application process the University told you how the University would use your personal data (being any information which relates to or identifies you personally as an individual) including your sensitive personal data, in order for the University to process your application and for related purposes including compliance with applicable law.
+- 50. As part of your application process the University told you how the University would use your personal data (being any information which relates to or identifies you personally as an individual) including your sensitive personal data, in order for the University to process your application and for related purposes including compliance with applicable law.
 The University would again like to remind you that your personal data, including sensitive personal data, will be used, stored, processed and in some cases disclosed to third parties, by the University.
-Please see the University's Data Protection Policy and the privacy notice for Enquirers, applicants and students on the Student Contract page for further information.
-Please note, however that the University does reserve the right to update its Data Protection Policy and the privacy notice so it is important that you check the policy on the University's website regularly and particularly prior to your enrolment and registration at the University. - 49.
-You understand that, by enrolling at the University, the University will need to use and process your personal data in accordance with its Data Protection Policy and the privacy notice.
+For further information, please see the University's Data Protection Policy and the Privacy Notice for Enquirers, Applicants and Students.
+Please note, however, that the University does reserve the right to update its Data Protection Policy and the privacy notice so it is important that you check the policy on the University's website regularly and particularly prior to your enrolment and registration at the University. - 51.
+You understand that, by enrolling at the University, the University will need to use and process your personal data in accordance with its Data Protection Policy and the privacy notice for enquires, applicants and students.
 There may be other circumstances (e.g. when you use specific services and/or facilities offered by or in conjunction with the University), where a different or an additional data protection policy may apply.
 You will be notified about any other uses of your personal data in the event that an additional or different policy or procedure will apply.